Integration guideIntegration guidesPlaybookCheckout

 The highest-friction stablecoin launches usually fail on instruction design, not on the payment rail itself.
 Buyers need to know the accepted token and the accepted chain before they connect a wallet, otherwise wrong-network payments and abandoned sessions rise fast.

-- Use one default chain at launch and expand only after support volume is stable.
+• Use one default chain at launch and expand only after buyer questions stay manageable.

 Separate settlement flows before you scale

-Operations should shape the checkout as much as the buyer experience does.
-Reconciliation is simpler when your team knows which settlement group each payment belongs to, which matters even more if you plan to accept both USD stablecoins and EURC.
+Payment status should shape the checkout as much as the buyer experience does.
+Reconciliation is simpler when each payment clearly belongs to the right settlement group, which matters even more if you plan to accept both USD stablecoins and EURC.

-A good launch separates quoted-currency flows and gives finance and support clear rules before launch.
-That is what lets stablecoin checkout scale without becoming a hidden operations burden.
+A good launch separates quoted-currency flows and keeps the payment record clear before launch.
+That is what lets stablecoin checkout scale without turning every exception into a manual lookup.

-- Write support playbooks for delayed confirmations, wrong-token attempts, and manual review.
+• Write simple rules for delayed confirmations, wrong-token attempts, and exception review.

 Launch from metrics, not assumptions

-The first 30 days should focus on operational clarity, not headline volume.
-If buyers complete checkout cleanly and your team can reconcile and support payments without escalation, you have a stable base for broader rollout.
+The first 30 days should focus on payment clarity, not headline volume.
+If buyers complete checkout cleanly and the payment records stay easy to match, you have a stable base for broader rollout.

-Clear answers to real merchant questions also make it easier for product, finance, and support teams to align on rollout decisions.
+Clear answers to real merchant questions also make it easier to align rollout decisions.

-- Track support issues by chain, token, and wallet source.
+• Track buyer questions by chain, token, and wallet source.

 FAQ